 TL;DR

-- Most fixes take under a day; a full mobile overhaul takes 1–2 weeks
+- Most fixes take under a day.
+A full mobile overhaul takes 1–2 weeks.

 Why Mobile-Friendliness Defines Your Rankings in 2026